 - If you leave enough room in your budget so that you can comfortably accommodate a higher interest rate, should it adjust up.

 When Does a Fixed Rate Mortgage Work Best?

-Now that you understand what a fixed-rate mortgage is, you may be wondering if it’s the best option for you.
+Still unsure if a variable or fixed rate mortgage is right for you?
 Check out our list of the top reasons to get a fixed-rate mortgage:

 - Interest rates are historically low, and you want to lock in the low rate.

 - You plan to stay in your home long-term.

 - You value stability and predictability with your monthly mortgage payment.

 - You prefer to avoid the risk of a rate increase.